google/Chrome.Docs/m47/InputDeviceCapabilities.md

 # InputDeviceCapabilities

-The `InputDeviceCapabilities` interface provides information about the physical device responsible for generating a touch event.
+The `InputDeviceCapabilities` interface provides logical information about an input device.

 ## Constructors